 First Sandwich:

-To prepare peanut butter and jelly sandwich the following steps MUST be taken in the following order (as shown in the picture):
+To prepare the peanut butter and jelly sandwich the following steps MUST be taken in the following order (as shown in the picture):

 Spread some peanut butter on one slice of bread.
 Spread some strawberry jam on another slice of bread.
-Press two slices together, and pass the sandwich to Mary.
+Press the two slices together, and pass the sandwich to Mary.
 Mary uses a knife to cut the sandwich in half.
-Mary will take a zip lock bag, and puts the sandwich in the bag.
+Mary takes a zip lock bag, and puts the sandwich in the bag.

 Second Sandwich:

-To prepare boiled egg sandwich the following steps MUST be taken in the following order (as shown in the picture):
+To prepare the boiled egg sandwich the following steps MUST be taken in the following order (as shown in the picture):

 Boil the water in a pot, and put two eggs in the pot when the water is boiling.
 Remove the eggs from the pot after 5 minutes.
 Peel the boiled eggs and slice them into a few pieces.
 Shake some salt on the eggs.
 Put the sliced eggs on bread.
 Wait for Mary to put some pickles on top of the eggs.
 Press another slice of bread on top.
 Grab a zip lock bag and put your sandwich inside of the zip lock bag.

 In this questionnaire, there are 10 questions about different situations while you are preparing two sandwiches together with Mary (as mentioned above).
-Each question provides three different options to answer.
-All questions ask about which one of the first two conditions is more expected for you in a particular situation, or whether they are equally expected.
+Each question provides three possible answers regarding how controllable the situations are.

 Controllability is about whether the outcome of an event can be changed under your or your collaborator's control.
-For example, boiling the eggs is more controllable for you since you have the eggs, pot and you know how to turn on the oven, but putting pickles on the sliced eggs is not controllable for you since your hands are dirty and you should not open the lid on the pickle jar with your dirty hands.
+For example, boiling the eggs is more controllable for you since you have the eggs and the pot and you know how to turn on the oven, but putting pickles on the sliced eggs is not controllable for you since your hands are dirty and you should not open the lid on the pickle jar with your dirty hands.

 Now, please answer the following questions:

 1. Imagine you want to quickly make a peanut butter sandwich.
-You know that you are supposed to press two slices of bread covered by peanut butter and strawberry jam, and pass it to Mary to cut it in half.
+You know that you are supposed to press two slices of bread together that are covered by peanut butter and strawberry jam, and pass it to Mary to cut it in half.
 Which of the following two actions is more controllable?
 [Agency – Internal Motive]

 A. You spread the peanut butter on one slice of bread and strawberry jam on the other slice of bread to prepare the sandwich.